Efficiency-fluctuation trade-offs in biomolecular assembly processes: Results

 where $f_1(x) = \nu_1 x^{n_1}/(x^{n_1} + \kappa^{n_1}), \ n_1 <0$ is a repressing Hill function, while $f_2(x) = \nu_2x^{n_2}/(x^{n_2} + \kappa^{n_2}), \ n_2 > 0$ is an activating Hill function~\cite{Weiss1997}.
 Since a surplus of $X_2$ leads to increased sequestration of $X_1$ through the assembly reaction, this configuration leads to $X_1$-mediated negative feedback on both subunits.
-As in the previous two examples, we numerically demonstrate that this control scheme can achieve ergodic wide-sense stationary states for the system composed of Eqs.~(\ref{eq: assembly dynamics},\ref{eq: asymmetric rates}), thus avoiding diverging subunit fluctuations despite 100\% efficient assembly, see Fig.~\ref{fig: dual-input CL}(c).
+As in the previous two examples, we numerically demonstrate that this control scheme can achieve ergodic wide-sense stationary states for the system composed of Eqs.~(\ref{eq: assembly dynamics},~\ref{eq: asymmetric rates}), thus avoiding diverging subunit fluctuations despite 100\% efficient assembly, see Fig.~\ref{fig: dual-input CL}(c).

 The above examples of control strategies achieve finite fluctuations though diverse mechanisms: through an intermediate species affecting only one subunit, through direct symmetric self-feedback on each subunit, and through direct asymmetric feedback where a single subunit regulates itself and the other subunit.
-The numerical results for these systems demonstrate that antithetic integral feedback is not unique in its ability to avoid diverging subunit fluctuations at 100\%.
-We further verified this property is not singular, i.e., that fluctuations behave similarly near 100\% efficiency as they do exactly at 100\% (data not shown).
+The numerical results for these systems demonstrate that antithetic integral feedback is not unique in its ability to avoid diverging subunit fluctuations in the limit of 100\% assembly efficiency.
+We further verified this property is not in general singular -- i.e., that fluctuations strengths near 100\% efficiency can be similar to those at exactly 100\% efficiency. \comm{Specifically, we simulated the fully symmetric model (Eqs.~(\ref{eq: assembly dynamics},~\ref{eq: symmetric rates})) with increasingly small subunit degradation rates to approach $E_1=E_2=100\%$ in two ways; i) as $E_1=E_2$ approaches $1$ and ii) as $E_1$ approaches $1$ with $E_2=1$ (which is equivalent to $E_2$ approaching $1$ with $E_1 = 1$ in this system by symmetry).
+In each case the fluctuation strengths change marginally across the observed efficiency values.
+For example, the numerical fluctuation strengths increased by $0.25\%$ for a $0.6\%$ decrease in $E_1=E_2$ from $100\%$ and become numerically indistinguishable from the $E_1=E_2 =100\%$ fluctuations for $E_1 = E_2 \approx 99.99\%$.
+These numerical data support our expectation that stable systems under dual input control with feedback will exhibit similar fluctuations near perfect efficiency as at perfect efficiency.}